Built-in Search Engine Optimisation (SEO) features

 For example, this is the image selected to display when sharing artlogic.net to Facebook.

 If you have a single page that is accessible through multiple URLs or different pages with similar content, Google will read these as duplicate versions of the same page.
 Google will choose one URL as the canonical version, and all other URLs will be considered duplicate URLs and crawled less often.
+The canonical page is the page that you want Google to prioritize and rank highly as the single point of truth.
+This is an important factor in Google's SEO ranking.

 If the URL of your page shows exactly the same page as another URL and you would like Google to consider the other URL as the canonical version, use the Canonical URL field to tell search engines what the 'authoritative' URL is.